Board of Directors

 Dusty is Ryan’s father and like his wife, Joyce, has dedicated his life to changing the course of Bipolar Disorder so that other children and their families can have better lives through the discovery of an empirical, biomarker test for Bipolar Disorder and through the breaking of the stigma that surrounds this serious illness of the brain.

-Dusty is the President of Stay Thirsty Media, Inc., A News and Entertainment Company.
-He is a member of the Massachusetts General Hospital Leadership Council for Psychiatry and the Brain Health Advisory Council of the Palm Healthcare Foundation.
+Dusty is the President of Stay Thirsty Media, Inc., A News and Entertainment Company, and the Publisher of Stay Thirsty Magazine.
+He is a member of the Massachusetts General Hospital Leadership Council for Psychiatry.

 With his wife, he has been the recipient of the People of Vision Award from the Bascom Palmer Eye Institute, the Hermes Humanitarian Award, the Community Service Award from the Palm Beach Chamber of Commerce, the 2009 Mogens Schou Award for Public Service from The International Society for Bipolar Disorders and the 2017 Sallie Province Mink Community Education Award from Johns Hopkins.